moby/moby/docs/extend/plugins_volume.md

 }
 ```

 Respond with a string error if an error occurred.
+If the volume is currently not mounted, but was created by your driver, return an empty string as `Mountpoint`.

 ### /VolumeDriver.List